How Exercise Can

 release of calcium, and can enhance the way methyl groups move aside to turn on

-.
+the genes that help muscles contract.
 When she added caffeine to a lab dish

 containing cells from the leg muscles of rats, the muscle cells showed lower